Frequently asked questions and information

 Speech-Language Pathologists can help with language, speech and swallowing, and audiologists can help with hearing, balance and auditory disorders such as tinnitus (ringing in the ears).
 But the first step is up to you; for your child, parent, friend or yourself: being aware of the signs and knowing what to do are your most powerful tools.

-Q: Do I need a referral to see a Speech-Language Pathologist?
+Q: Do I need a referral to receive Speech Therapy?

 A: No. A doctor's referral is not necessary for a speech and language assessment or treatment.
 You can book an assessment directly with the SLP.
 (Speech-Language Pathologist) It may be required, however, by your extended health care plan for reimbursement of fees.

-Q: How do I know if my child needs treatment with an SLP?
+Q: How do I know if my child needs treatment with an SLP or CDA?

-A: Some of the indicators your child might need treatment with an SLP:
+A: Some of the indicators your child might need treatment with a Speech Therapist;

 You or other people are having difficulty understanding your child